Working in the Forecasting Detail Page

 Use this option to change how the data appears in the grid area.

-• Use the Flip Layout option to switch the layout of rows and columns so that the data in the grid appears either horizontally or vertically.
+• Select Flip Grid Layout to switch the layout of rows and columns so that the data in the grid appears either horizontally or vertically.

-• Select the Both option to display the projected data in both a grid and a graph.
-Use the Grid option to see only the projected values in a grid or the Graph option to show the values in a graph.
+• Select Both to show the projected data in both a grid and a graph.

 Project

-Select this option to display forecasting techniques to help you quickly update your assumptions for each projected account.
+Use this option to show forecasting techniques to help you quickly update your assumptions for each projected account.
 Only those options that are available for the current screen and account appear active.

 Balance